andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

 This true, but impractical.
-Maintainability (almost always) comes first for enterprise software.
-Algorithms in components violate separation of concerns and they cannot be reused in other locations.
+Maintainability comes first for enterprise software.
+Algorithms in UI violate separation of concerns and are not reusable.
 On top of that, there is already a solution for this.
 Functional (pure) memoization strategies enable patterns that are robust, extremely effective (when used correctly), and reusable.
 There is no denying that memoization has performance penalties.
 But the impact is normally small and provides massive increases in scalability.
 It is almost always worth it.

 ## To be continued

 With these concepts, typical web apps gain huge performance wins.
-This is only scratching the surface of the knowledge to write a fully optimized React app.
+But this is only scratching the surface of the knowledge for fully optimized React apps.
 To get the full picture, these topics need to be covered.

+- Structuring normalized state trees
 - Robust memoization strategies for computed data
-- Structuring normalized state trees
 - Dispatching optimal state transformations